Update: as of 11/2022 Heroku suspended their free tier offer

 Different to major cloud platforms, Heroku offers not only free compute instances (dynos, 512 MB RAM), but also free standard PostgresQL databases (limited rows, size, connections).

 To be able to switch platforms without extensive configuration changes, the application is provided in form of a docker image, which is pushed to the Heroku registry.
-Database credentials are provided to a started container via an environment variable (which may profit from further pre-processing so that the backend can connect successfully).
+Database credentials are provided to a started container via an environment variable (which needs further pre-processing).

-The application docker image builds on top of the official nginx image and includes the frontend files and the backend in a single image, which can conveniently be created using a multi-stage docker build, so that no build dependencies need to be included into the final image.
+The application docker image builds on top of the official nginx image and includes the frontend files and the backend in a single image, which can conveniently be created using a multi-stage docker build, so that no build dependencies are included into the final image.

 Since free RAM is limited - and to reduce wake-up time after Heroku dynos were put to sleep - compiling the application backend to a native-image can be beneficial.
 The native-image compilation requires a large amount of memory (~6 GB for the simple app), but luckily the free build runners of GitHub are able to cope with this.